baselm/lesson-7/README.md

 ------------

-### in next step we need to install MYSQL localy or run it a docker container for quick integration
+### in next step we need to install MYSQL locally or run it a docker container for quick integration